I always imagined that when one of our hearts would break, the other’s would shatter too.

 Lance arrives in a cyan dress shirt and dark blazer that makes his blue eyes burn with electricity; his arms full of ingredients for an Italian feast.

 The smell of marinara and garlic soon waft through the apartment.
 He whistles as he prepares Evette’s favorite meal, vegetable lasagna.
-Candles are lit, and the room dimmed.
+Candles are lit, and the room is dimmed.

 He smiles at us both and says that he’ll get us glasses of Riesling from the kitchen.
 Then we’ll toast.